coltongrainger/quamash/prelims/topology.md

 #### On the construction of sets

-Here's a quick constellation from Emily Riehl's [On the construction of new topological spaces from existing ones](http://math.jhu.edu/~eriehl/topologies.pdf).
+Here's a quick review of concepts from Emily Riehl's [On the construction of new topological spaces from existing ones](http://math.jhu.edu/~eriehl/topologies.pdf).
 Let $f \colon X \to Y$ be a function.

-- "coarse"
+- Need a "coarse" topology?

     - define a topology on $X$ such that it's the coarsest topology so that $f$ is continuous
     - a sub-basis in $X$ is given by inverse images of open sets in $Y$
     - a function $W \to X$ is continuous iff the composite function $W \to Y$ is continuous

-- "fine"
+- Need a "fine" topology?

     - define a topology on $Y$ be asking that it's the finest so that $f$ is continuous
     - a subset of $Y$ is open iff its preimage in $X$ is open
     - a function $Y \to Z$ is continuous iff the composite $X \to Z$ is continuous

-- constructions
+- Constructions and applications

     - disjoint unions (coproducts)
     - products